 Without light

 A little later, I'm in the hallway outside her room.
-Karel is sitting on a chair next to the door.
+Karl is sitting on a chair next to the door.
 The moment he sees me, he squints his eyes.
 His glasses are on his thigh, looking like a crumpled newspaper.

-“I'm Ophelie,” I say.
+“I'm Ophélie,” I say.

 With weak knees, I approach her.
-For a moment, I stand still about a meter away from the bed.
+For a moment, I stand still, about a meter away from the bed.
 My body feels like a pile of compressed air with a layer of skin over it.
 Then I step forward and hold her hand.
 Clammy and moist, limp and weak, as if there's nothing inside.

 New Year's Eve, near Heiligenborre.
-There, in that turn beyond the pond, that dark hole with tall trees.
+There, in that bend beyond the pond, that dark hole with the tall trees.
 He had smoked a few joints and was driving without lights.
 Samantha wasn't wearing her helmet.
 She was probably still upset.
 If I hadn't turned away when she tried to kiss me, she wouldn't have run out of my room and jumped on her bike.
 Then she wouldn't be lying here, and I wouldn't be standing here.

 He nods with a worried look, raises his index finger, and pulls something out of his bag.
 It's Samantha's iPad.